What is a storage heater?

 - A boost function to provide additional heat when needed;

-- Some models of storage heaters incorporate a fan to evenly distribute heat;
+- Some models incorporate a fan to evenly distribute heat;

 - Many modern storage heaters have programmable heating schedules to allow you to customise your heating requirements;

-- Larger storage heaters are available for bigger rooms;
+- Larger ones are available for bigger rooms;

-- Some storage heaters come with thermostatic controls, so you can keep a room at the desired temperature.
+- Some come with thermostatic controls, so you can keep a room at the desired temperature.

 How does a storage heater work?

-The majority of storage heaters work by using ‘off-peak’ electricity to heat elements, which then heat the ceramic bricks which are surrounded by a layer of insulation.
+The majority work by using ‘off-peak’ electricity to heat elements, which then heat the ceramic bricks which are surrounded by a layer of insulation.

 As the bricks increase in temperature, the casing of the storage heater gets hotter, which is used to heat the room when the cost of electricity is at its most expensive.

-However, some storage heaters use a clay core system instead of ceramic bricks.
+However, some use a clay core system instead of ceramic bricks.

 Types of storage heater available?

-There are various types of storage heaters to choose from.
+There are various types to choose from.
 A HIES installer will be able to give you further advice on which system would best suit your particular needs.